Code360In/katacoda-scenarios-32/docker-mysql-server/step3.md

 > * Which actors have the last name 'Johansson'?
 > * How many distinct actors last names are there?
 > * Which actor's last names are not repeated?
-> * What is that average running time of all the films?
+> * What is the average running time of all the films?
 > * What is the average running time of films by category?